nettrades/nettrades-platform/README.md

 ## The sovereign AI platform for autonomous enterprises

-NETTRADES – Sovereign AI in a Box, provides the private, self-improving AI foundations that enables autonomous operations.
+NETTRADES – Sovereign AI in a Box, provides the complete private, self-improving AI infrastructure that enables autonomous operations.

 Enterprises face a critical choice: send sensitive data to external companies (risky and costly) or spend years building their own AI infrastructure.
-NETTRADES provides the infrastructure layer to start running Sovereign AI in 30 minutes.

-Set up a Ubuntu Linux box and run the commands below to deploy a complete, sovereign AI platform behind your firewall — no cloud dependencies, no data leaving your control, and no vendor lock-in..
+Now they could set up a Ubuntu Linux box and run the commands below to deploy a complete, NETTRADES Sovereign AI platform behind their firewall in 30 minutes — no cloud dependencies, no data leaving your control and no vendor lock-in.

 ```bash
 apt update && apt upgrade -y